arfar/magic_finder/README.md

    - AK - Accumulated Knowledge
    - find more here: https://mtg.wiki/page/List_of_Magic_slang/Card_nicknames

-## TODO / FIXME / BUGS / Code improvements
+## TODO / FIXME / Code improvements
- * Word correction doesn't work if multiple words are provided and 1 of the words is spelled correctly
+ * FIXME Word correction doesn't work if multiple words are provided and 1 of the words is spelled correctly
    - for example, try searching "epser origins" and you'll get questions about how to spell "origins" (which is correct) first rather than the actually incorrect word
- * Do some kind of "Display All" kind of thing.
+ * FEATURE Do some kind of "Display All" kind of thing.
    For example, searching "Tezzeret" gives a bunch of cards and I'm not sure which one I want (other than probably the type - but there's still a bunch of Planeswalkers)
- * Figure out (if possible) to make the Scryfall URI (L?) clickable in `rofi`.
+ * FEATURE Figure out (if possible) to make the Scryfall URI (L?) clickable in `rofi`.
   - Optionally, put the Scryfall URI into the clipboard.
   - Double optionally, provide some kind of `xdg-open <SCRYFALL_LINK>` sort of thing.
+  - I don't think this is actually possible with `rofi`.
- * For misspelled cards, if only 1 hit that makes sense, could just work and/or provide the specific card alongside the other spellings
+ * FEATURE For misspelled cards, if only 1 hit that makes sense, could just work and/or provide the specific card alongside the other spellings
- * Add more tests and improve the ones in `deser.rs`
+ * IMPROVEMENTS Add more tests and improve the ones in `deser.rs`
- * Reduce `deser.rs` to only relevant key:value pairs or seperate into different repo/module entirely.
+ * IMPROVEMENTS Reduce `deser.rs` to only relevant key:value pairs or seperate into different repo/module entirely.
 It could maybe be useful for others.
    - Optionally/Alternatively delete the stuff in `deser.rs` that I don't use.

 ## Thanks